Unveil Inversion and Invariance in Flow Transformer for Versatile Image Editing: Experiments

 \section{Experiments}

-In this section, we systematically validate our methods in various editing types and scenarios.
-We also ablate the effects of two-stage inversion and iteration steps.
-We provide both qualitative and quantitative results.
-Please also refer to the Appendix for more results.
+We evaluate our methods in various editing types and scenarios and further analyze the effects of two-stage inversion and iteration steps with qualitative and quantitative results.
+Please also see the Appendix for more results.